-CAMC's, TMH and TIC - Kanawha County
+CAMC's, Thomas MH and TIC - Kanawha County

 Use the county school system in making this decision.
 This also applies to the county school system starting time delays.
 If your resident county or clinical site county has a delay, you may follow their schedule for safety concerns.
 The missed time will be made up in the restricted time frame or the student will use SATO.
+(8/2021)

-- Please use your discretion and judgment in traveling to your clinical education center. - HOWEVER, if Southern WV Community & Technical College classes are NOT cancelled, the scheduled clinical education activity must be rescheduled in the restricted
+- Please use your discretion and judgment in traveling to your clinical education center. - HOWEVER, if Southern WV Community & Technical College classes are NOT cancelled, the scheduled clinical education activity must be rescheduled in the restricted time frame with clinical coordinator/clinical instructor of the particular clinical education center or the student will use SATO. - The scheduled clinical education activity will be made up during the SAME shift and CES location & during the restricted period or SATO will be used: - a.
+Spring Semester: Spring break week except Good Friday same CES & shift - b.
+Fall Semester: Thanksgiving break week except for Thanksgiving Day or Friday.

-- time frame with clinical coordinator/clinical preceptor of the particular clinical education center or the student will use SATO. - The scheduled clinical education activity will be made up during the SAME shift and CES location & during the restricted period or SATO will be used: - a.
-Spring Semester: Spring break week except Good Friday. - b.
-Fall Semester: Thanksgiving break week except for Thanksgiving Day or Friday. - c.
+- c.
 Summer Semester: July 4th break week except for the actual holiday. - 3.
-Notify the facility and clinical coordinator 30 minutes prior to start time if you are not safe to travel.
+Notify the facility and clinical coordinator 30 minutes prior to start time if you are not sure to travel.
 We do not want you in danger while traveling to clinical education so please use extreme caution when bad/inclement weather does occur.
-Sign up for college alert system.
+Sign up for college alert system. - 4.
+Inclement weather policy does not apply to closings or class cancellation that occur due problems occurring in a restricted area (e.g. non-weather related power outage on one campus, water outage on one campus)